-MPPM 550/5570: Project Initiation & Development

-MPPM 600/5600: Communication & Collaboration for Managers

-MPPM 620/6620: Project Planning

-MPPM 650/5650: Project Execution & Delivery
+MPPM 550/5570: Project Initiation & Development MPPM 600/5600: Communication & Collaboration for Managers MPPM 620/6620: Project Planning MPPM 650/5650: Project Execution & Delivery

+For a current list of electives visit the Course Schedule page on the SCS website.

 Students may take up to two electives outside their specific degree program from other MPS programs, provided that they have permission from both their program advisor and the other MPS program.
 Students will be granted this option on a space-permitting basis.